ezabus/tree-print/readme.md

 ## Problem Statement

-Impelment some methods of binary search tree with no parent links which will meet the following requirements:
+Impelment some methods of binary search tree with no parent links, which will meet the following requirements:

 * Method add.
 Adds node to the tree
 * Method search.
 Must be implemented by **level traversal**